yz88/arduino-digital-carb-sync/README.md

 ![Pressure in the intake duct.](https://github.com/yz88/arduino-digital-carb-sync/blob/master/pressure-intake-duct.png)

 The entire vacuum signal from the intake stroke alone is analyzed for synchronization by finding the min peak of the vacuum.
+If the min peaks of both cylinders are on the same level, the carburetors are syncronized.

 ## bill of material
 * Arduino Uno